-The County's proprietary fund for Broadband provides the same type of information found in the government-wide financial statements, only in more detail.
-The Broadband fund's net position was \$1,028,249 in 2013, compared to \$131,933 in 2012.
-The change in net position is due to an increase in construction of the Broadband system.
-In 2013, the nonoperating revenues exceeded the operating expenses.
-The Broadband fund was started in 2012 to track the construction, operating revenues, and expenses of the County's Broadband project.
+The County's proprietary fund for broadband provides the same type of information found in the government-wide financial statements, only in more detail.
+The broadband fund's net position was \$1,732,567 in 2014, compared to \$1,028,249 in 2013.
+Net position increased due to an increase in grant funds received for the construction of the broadband system.
+In 2014, the County's broadband fund began operations, collecting operating revenues and incurring operating expenditures.
+The broadband fund was originally started in 2012 to track the construction and related expenses of the County's broadband project.